Common symptoms for pets with cancer

 • Sudden changes in weight

-When formulating a treatment program for your pet, your veterinarian will consider the type of cancer, how quickly it grows and spreads (the stage or grade of the cancer), and the location of the cancer.
+When formulating a treatment program for your pet, your veterinarian will consider factors such as the type of cancer, its growth rate and spread (the stage or grade of the cancer), and its location.

-There are a couple of things you may already be doing to decrease your pet’s likelihood of developing certain cancers.
-Animals can develop skin cancer from sun exposure.
-This is more common in light colored animals with thin coats.
-Purchase animal safe sunscreen to protect them outside.
-Additionally, spaying and neutering your pets will decrease the likelihood of developing certain reproductive cancers.
+There are proactive steps you can take to decrease your pet's likelihood of developing certain cancers.
+For instance, animals can develop skin cancer from sun exposure, particularly light-colored pets with thin coats.
+Using pet-safe sunscreen can help protect them outdoors.
+Additionally, spaying and neutering pets can reduce the risk of certain reproductive cancers.

 Previous